Should You Consider a Roth 401(k)?

 Roth 401(k)

-- There are income limits on contributions to a Roth IRA.
-You can only make contributions to a Roth IRA in 2025 if your modified adjusted gross income (MAGI) is less than $165,000 for single filers or $246,000 for married couples filing jointly or a qualified widow(er).
-(In 2024, those limits are $161,000 for single filers or $240,000 for married couples filing jointly or a qualified widow(er).)
+• There are income limits on contributions to a Roth IRA.
+You can only make contributions to a Roth IRA in 2026 if your modified adjusted gross income (MAGI) is less than $168,000 for single filers or $252,000 for married couples filing jointly or a qualified widow(er).

 In contrast, Roth 401(k)s don't have an income limit for contributions and, as the chart above shows, the contribution limits for Roth 401(k)s are much higher.

 Finally, a Roth 401(k) is only available through an employer plan.
-However, as long as you meet the above MAGI income requirements, you can open a Roth IRA on your own as part of your total retirement strategy.
+But as long as you have earned income—and you meet the above MAGI requirements—you can open a Roth IRA as a part of your total retirement strategy.

 When a Roth 401(k) can make sense

-The same argument can apply to mid-career workers as well, especially those concerned about the prospects for higher tax rates in the future.
+The same argument can apply to mid-career workers as well, especially those concerned about the prospects for higher tax rates in the future due to possible tax-law changes.
 After all, current tax rates are fairly low by historical standards.
-In 2025, the top rate for married couples filing jointly is 37%, but it was 70% in 1981 and an eye-watering 91% back in 1963.3
+In 2026, the top federal income tax rate for married couples filing jointly is 37%, but it was 70% in 1981 and an eye-watering 91% back in 1963.

 On the flip side, it may make less sense to contribute to a Roth 401(k) if you think your tax bracket will be lower in retirement than it is now.
 In this case, a traditional tax deferred contribution to a 401(k) could make more sense.